cnzf1/kubectl-debug/docs/design/centralized-auth-and-proxy.md

 ## Problems

-`kubectl-debug` is relying on the `debug-agent` DaemonSet to establish debug connection, which has the following problems:
+`kubectl-debug` is relying on the `debugger` DaemonSet to establish debug connection, which has the following problems:

-* `debug-agent` runs in host network, but the node is not always accessible publicly, especially in the public cloud, e.g. GKE.
+* `debugger` runs in host network, but the node is not always accessible publicly, especially in the public cloud, e.g. GKE.
-* `debug-agent` do not authz & authn request currently, which limits the usage of `kubectl debug` in serious environment.
+* `debugger` do not authz & authn request currently, which limits the usage of `kubectl debug` in serious environment.
-* `debug-agent` is a rare operation, but `debug agent` is always consuming a few resources.
-We may consider agentless mode as an option.
+* `debugger` is a rare operation, but `debug debugger` is always consuming a few resources.
+We may consider debuggerless mode as an option.

 ## Proposal Design

-The general idea is: instead of talking to `debug-agent` directly, `kubectl-debug` should talk to `apiserver` only.
+The general idea is: instead of talking to `debugger` directly, `kubectl-debug` should talk to `apiserver` only.

 To achieve this goal, we introduce an `ExtendAPIServer` to handle the debug request, our `ExtendAPIServer`(`server` in short) should do the following things: